the-mhdi/Ethereum-Middle-Client/README.md

   ### P2P stack:
   we will utilize the ethereum execution client p2p stack, devp2p and Kademlia tables to manage our decentralized network of middle nodes.
   RLPx, DiscV5 and ENR are completely utilized.

- Ethereum middle(module) node record (EMNR) -> a new scheme and name record for modules to identify each other in the network. it's the same thing as ENR just with EMNR: prefix
-  ###

-## Implementation:

-## Middle node Specs :

-## Extension Specs :
-  Extensions could be written in any language they have to follow these roles:
-  1. Generate zk-proofs on demand
-  2. utilizing json-rpc API to interact with middle nodes and JWT authentication mechanism
-  3.

 NOTICE :